-- 20. Implementing Adaptive Management (Bins 2 or 3) Based on Dr. Dunn's experience with applying AM to water resources management problems, BFA presents a general format for how AM works within the statutory framework.
+- 20. Implementing Adaptive Management (Bins 2 or 3) Based on Dr. Dunn's experience with applying AM to water resources management problems, BFA presents a general format for how AM works within the District's statutory framework.
 BFA recommends that adopting and implementing a formal AM should be addressed first in the open and collaborative screening process, outlined in Item 3 above.
 Following the ranking of significant harm risk factors, the actions needed to resolve or acknowledge risk for causing significant harm concerns will be sorted into Bins 2 and 3a for those that need be resolved prior to going to GB, while remaining sources can be retained in Bin 3b as elements of the AM uncertainty plan, codified in subsequent updates to the MFL report, and carried through to the fifth year evaluation following GB's adoption. - 21.
 Time Series Records: Do critical time series inputs have stable statistical distributions?
 (Bins 2 or 3) climate change, data distribution stationarity, etc. - a.
-There's still the comment about the period of record, whether it is stable?
-(Climate change, etc.), representative, etc. - b.
-Even though as part of an overall AM plan for the Wekiva River system the District could do the mandatory 5 year relook, but because it was 2014-2018 that was used, BFA recommends that District should address prior to going to the GB. - c.
+General concern about the period of record for key data input parameters, whether each has a stable statistical population over time? - b.
+Even though as part of an overall AM plan for the Wekiva River system the District could do the mandatory 5 year relook, but because it was 2014-2018 that was used, BFA recommends that District should address prior to going to the GB.

+c.
 So, if for example that answer is already known, then BFA recommends District's MFLs staff address the problem now, during the interactive screening process, outlined in Item 3 above.
 Following the process's ranking of risk factors, the actions needed to resolve risk concerns will be sorted into those that need be resolved prior to seeking GB approval, while remaining sources can be elements of the AM uncertainty plan and considered again during the fifth-year reevaluation.
 This would ensure that the best available data are indeed included and evaluated.

-Stakeholders submitted similar comments: OUC (comment X), Liquid Solutions (comment X), Mr. Angel Martin (comment x), and Mr. Milke Cliburn (comments 5 through 8).
+Stakeholders submitted similar comments: OUC , Liquid Solutions , Mr. Angel Martin, and Mr. Milke Cliburn.